IRCraziestTaxi/typeorm-linq-repository/README.md

 `notEqualJoined(selector: (obj: P) => any)`: Determines whether the property specified in the last "where" is not equal to the specified property on the last joined entity.

 ### Including or Excluding Results Within an Inner Query
 To utilize an inner query, use the `inSelected()` and `notInSelected()` methods.
-Each takes an inner `IQuery` as its first argument an an `ISelectQuery` as its second, which sipmly specifies which value to select from the inner query to project to the `IN` or `NOT IN` list.
+Each takes an inner `IQuery` as its first argument an an `ISelectQuery` as its second, which simply specifies which value to select from the inner query to project to the `IN` or `NOT IN` list.

 The following example is overkill since, in reality, you would simply add the condition that the post is not archived on the main query, but consider what is going on within the queries in order to visualize how inner queries in `typeorm-linq-repository` work.